nibab/SenseTest/README.md

 To re-build the css after changing tailwindcss configs, run `npm run build:css`

+## Behaviors
+1. On the annotation path (`/annotation`) we have the AnnotationScreen.
+This compoent makes a call to get all posts for the project and stores them in a Redux store.
+Each post has an image associated with it, which can make the download of each post a bit slow.
+To fix that, the Redux store is populated with objects that have a PostImgDownload object instead of an image.
+The PostImgDownload object is a promise, that upon resolving, updates the object that contains it with the image that was downloaded.
+2. When creating a new post from a screenshot, the screenshot image is being uploaded while the post form is being filled out.
+Right before presenting the NewPostForm, we create an image promise for the upload.
+The image promise is being awaited on in the form.
+This gets rid of some latency that I was experiencing when creating a new post (due to the image upload).
+Image upload is effectively 'parallel' to the form filling.

 ## Auto-genned README.md:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).